-- 4. Resilient communities: research that builds capacity and capability in communities to be resilient to the impacts of natural hazards. - 5.
-Situational awareness: research that provides risk, exposure and vulnerability information to communities, governments and businesses to assist in planning, preparation, response and recovery. - Operational response and innovation: research that supports response systems to be safe, efficient and effective in: - a. reducing vulnerabilities exposed by natural hazards - b. minimising the impacts of hazards - c. minimise disruption of essential services - d. enhancing community and system recovery.
+Resilient communities: research that builds capacity and capability in communities to be resilient to the impacts of natural hazards.

+Situational awareness: research that provides risk, exposure and vulnerability information to communities, governments and businesses to assist in decision-making for mitigation, response and recovery.

+Operational response and innovation: research that supports response systems to be safe, efficient and effective in reducing vulnerabilities exposed by natural hazards; minimising the impacts of hazards; minimise disruption of essential services; and enhancing community, business and system recovery.